Actyx/machines/docs/swarm-workflow/README.md

 #### Receiving The Request

-Next, the pump must be able to query requests it has not serve and we will implement this with AQL.
+Next, the pump must be able to query requests it has not served and we will implement this with AQL.

 ```typescript title="src/machines/signaling.ts"
 const AQL = `